This is the authoritative reference for client-side error handling on

 model_unavailable (404)

-for client-side handling.meta-llama/Llama-3-8B-Instruct) is not in the catalog, or is in
+both as equivalent for client-side handling.some-org/Nonexistent-Model) is not in the catalog, or is in the catalog but

 Remediation.
 List available models via GET /v1/models and pick a